 The mortality rate for the under 75’s from cancers considered preventable has been decreasing in Norfolk and been consistently lower than England.
 The under 75 mortality rate from preventable cardiovascular diseases has been dropping over the past decade and has been consistently lower than the English average.

 Exercise, activity & diet

-Norfolk has a high rate of residents whom meet the recommended “5-a-day” on a “usual day” measure at just over 61% where the rate for England is just over 57%.
-Rates of early deaths from cardiovascular and respiratory diseases are better than the average for England although Cancer are slightly higher.
+Norfolk has a high rate of residents whom meet the recommended “5-a-day” on a “usual day” measure, 59%, where as the rate for England is just over 54%.
+Rates of deaths from preventable cardiovascular diseases and cancer are better than the English average.

 Drugs & alcohol

 The percentage of the adult population who smoke has continued to fall in Norfolk and England over the past decade, with the prevalence in Norfolk being approximately 20% very similar to England.
 Smoking prevalence is influenced by several demographic factors.
 Norfolk has a Tobacco Control Strategy revised in March 2016 and the NHS offers support and guidance on quitting smoking.

 Admission episodes for alcohol-related conditions (narrow definition) is very similar in Norfolk to England in general with an incident rate of approximately 7 per 1000 people.
 The age group with the highest rate of admissions is the over 65’s with approximately 10 per 1,000 people.
 The rate is similar to England and in both areas has been increasing over the last decade.